Max Yergan: Career and political work

+Left to right: Max Yergan, Robert Murphy, Peter V. Cacchione, Benjamin J. Davis Jr., C. B. Powell, Ira F. Lewis, Paul Robeson, and Adam Clayton Powell Jr.

 On his return to the United States, Yergan became the first African-American faculty member ever hired at one of New York City's public colleges, City College of New York, teaching the course "Negro History and Culture" in the fall of 1937.
 It was the first time this course was offered within the City Colleges of New York.
 During the Rapp-Coudert hearings, informers reported that his class was "liberal and progressive."
 Yergan was denied re-appointment and dismissed for his politics.
+In 1941, he ran for New York City Council on the American Labor Party ticket, but withdrew at the last minute and endorsed Adam Clayton Powell Jr., who won.

 The Cold War led him to become disillusioned with Communism and ultimately to become strongly hostile to Communism.
 In 1948, Yergan was ousted as the director of Council on African Affairs following disputes with other members, causing his turn to the right.
 In 1952, he spoke against Communism on a visit to South Africa at the Bantu Men's Social Center in Johannesburg, noting the links between the main anti-apartheid group, the African National Congress, and the South African Communist Party.
 In 1955, Yergan again visited South Africa where he praised apartheid and denied that South African blacks were suffering from apartheid.
 The same year, he also visited the Portuguese colony of Angola, where he praised Portuguese rule as "just and efficient".